An Italian-born artist Maïmouna Guerresi explores cultural diversity, Islamic spirituality and mysticism, and the roots between mother and child.

 I recently came across an old cryalog that I kept during the month of April in 1998.
 “C” stands for the fact I cried, the number of Cs represents the number of times I cried, and “NC” indicates that I did not cry on that day.

-Dale Appleman is a Manhattan native, a distinguished painter and the mother of actress and photographer Gillian Zinser, profiled in AWT’s Rejection issue.
-We spoke to Appleman about her artistic process, the value of solitude in creative work, and the ways things have changed for female artists between her generation and her daughter’s.
+Artist Dale Appleman, mother of actress and photographer Gillian Zinser, on the value of solitude in creative work and how things have changed for female artists between her generation and her daughter’s.

 History of birth control: The science of contraception does not, and has never, lain strictly within the realm of women’s health.